apereo/cas/docs/cas-server-documentation/installation/Monitoring-Statistics.md

 A `DELETE` operation with a record key id will attempt to remove and revoke the registered device (i.e. `attribute-consent/{principal}/{id}`).

 ### Google Authenticator Accounts

 A `GET` operation produces a list of all account records.
 A `DELETE` operation will delete all account records.

+A `GET` operation produces with a parameter selector of `/{username}` will list the record assigned to the user.
+A `DELETE` operation produces with a parameter selector of `/{username}` will remove the record assigned to the user.

+### YubiKey Accounts

+A `GET` operation produces a list of all account records.
+A `DELETE` operation will delete all account records.